Ataol Behramoğlu: Life

-Ataol Behramoğlu was born on April 13, 1942, in Istanbul.
+Behramoğlu was born on April 13, 1942, in Istanbul.
 He wrote poems in honour of his father Hikmet Bahramoglu, originally from Azerbaijan, under the name "Bahramoglu".
 However, his first name was Ataol Gorus in honour of the Goris region where his father grew up.

-Ataol Behramoğlu graduated from the Department of Russian Language and Literature at the University of Ankara in 1966.
+Behramoğlu graduated from the Department of Russian Language and Literature at the University of Ankara in 1966.
 In 1970, he published his second book of verse, "One Day Definitely".
 Reprinted many times, this collection of poems was well received as a synthesis of the poetic tradition of Nazim Hikmet (1902-1963) with elements of symbolism and surrealism thrown in.
 Behramoğlu was among the contributors of the literary magazine Papirüs which was edited by Cemal Süreya.

 He was asked to read his poems before packed audiences of students.
 In the autumn of 1970, he left Turkey to travel abroad to expand his studies of language and literature and lived in London and Paris until the autumn of 1972.
 In Paris, he met Pablo Neruda and Louis Aragon and fragments of "One Day Definitely" were published in Les Lettres Françaises, edited by Aragon.
 He participated in the founding of the Theatre de Liberté based in Paris and wrote texts for the "Légendes à Venir", the group's first performance.
 During this period, his translations of Alexander Pushkin’s Collected Novels and Short Stories (two volumes), the short stories of Maxim Gorky and the plays of Anton Chekhov were published in Turkey.

 Between November 1972 and June 1974, he worked as a research assistant in Moscow State University's Faculty of Russian Philology, as the Chair of Russian and Soviet Literature.
 His third book of poetry, called "Poems of the Road, Longing, Courage and Struggle", was published in Turkey in 1974.
 During the 70’s, other collections of poems came out: "Neither Rain…Nor Poems" (1976), "During the Siege" (1978), "The Epic of Moustapha Suphi" (1979) and "Quatrains" (1980).
 During a trip to Greece in 1977, he met Yiannis Ritsos.
 With the return of democracy to Turkey, he returned to his country and worked as a dramaturge at the Istanbul Municipal Theatre.